 Spinal muscular atrophy (SMA) is a genetic, progressive, and often terminal rare disease that affects an individual’s ability to walk, eat, and, ultimately, breathe.
 Debilitating and often fatal, SMA affects approximately one in 10,000 live births and is a leading genetic cause of death among infants.

 SMA impacts individuals across a range of ages – from infants and children to teens and adults – with varying levels of severity.
 Newborns and infants can develop infantile-onset SMA, the most severe form of the disease, which may lead to paralysis and prevent infants from performing the basic functions of life, such as swallowing or holding up their heads.
 Later-onset SMA is more common among children, teens and adults, who may experience significant muscle weakness and disability, such as the inability to stand or walk independently.

-Individuals with two copies of the SMN2 gene, the gene responsible for making the survival motor neuron (SMN) protein, are most likely to develop infantile-onset SMA (also known as Type 1), while those with three or four copies are most likely to develop later-onset SMA (Types 2 and 3).
+Individuals with two copies of the SMN2 gene, a gene which also produces the survival motor neuron (SMN) protein, are most likely to develop infantile-onset SMA (also known as Type 1), while those with three or four copies are most likely to develop later-onset SMA (Types 2 and 3).

 Therapy for SMA

 Previously, individuals with SMA and their families had no treatment options.
-This changed in December 2016 when Biogen received U.S. Food and Drug Administration (FDA) approval for the first and only therapy approved to treat SMA.
-The therapy has since been approved in the European Union, Japan, and other regions globally, and has helped thousands of patients around the world to date.
+This changed in December 2016 when Biogen received U.S. Food and Drug Administration (FDA) approval for the first therapy approved to treat SMA.
+The therapy has since been approved in over 40 countries, and has helped thousands of patients around the world to date.
 Availability in the European Union will vary by country, per local reimbursement and access pathways.